ChenghaoMou/rmrf/README.md

 ## Features

-- Only works locally with a reMarkable backup folder
+- Only works locally with a reMarkable backup folder (only RMPP is tested)
-- Parse reMarkable file formats (v3 or v6 in terms of lines format)
+- Parse reMarkable file formats (only v3 or v6 in terms of lines format is tested)
 - Extract highlights and annotations from reMarkable files and convert them into Markdown or SVG, ideally for Obsidian

 ## Installation